henrybarreto/coc-redocly/README.md

 Plug 'henrybarreto/coc-redocly'
 ```

+> *Notice: the information below was copied from the Redocly OpenAPI and a bit modified by my.
+Check the official documentation [here](https://marketplace.visualstudio.com/items?itemName=Redocly.openapi-vs-code).*
 ## Before you start

 - The extension requires a `.redocly.yaml` configuration file in your workspace.
 Read how to create it in the Configuration section.